MadMaximusJB/quorra/README.md

 #### `utils/text_processing.py`

-Processes the text input using GPT-4o.
+Processes the text input using GPT-4o. *Note: To change initial prompt, edit within this file.*

 #### `utils/text_to_speech.py`

 Converts the text response from GPT-4o to speech using Google Cloud Text-to-Speech.
-It supports custom voices by specifying a voice ID.

 ### Contributing